yellobyte/TLV320DAC3101/README.md

 To install the library into your **IDE** open the **Library Manager**, search for **TLV320DAC3101** and choose **install**, **Add to Project** or similar.

-## :information_source: Code samples for audio processing with the TLV320DAC3101
+## :pencil: Digital audio signal processing

 The theory behind IIR filters of 1st, 2nd (BiQuad) or even higher orders is complex.
 Calculating filter coefficients for filters of e.g. 4th order requests numerical calculations of the highest precision.
 To get around this, you can cascade multiple lower-order filters, such as first and second order.